Skip to main content

 • Excessive alcohol consumption.

-• High-fat, low-fiber diet: Diets high in red or processed meats and low in fruits and vegetables.
+• High-fat, low-fiber diet: Eating more red meat, processed meats, and fewer fruits and vegetables.

 • Obesity.